I2PC/docs/docs/Installation/Standlone-installation/index.rst

 Both methods only compile Xmipp.
 Linking it to Scipion is explained in the next section.

-3. For additional details about the compilation process, run:
+Note.
+For additional details about the compilation process, run:

    .. code-block:: bash